FLOWBEC - FLOW and Benthic ECology 4D

 At WaveHub, the study site is 20km from the shore and is out of range for a shore based X-band radar.
 At this site a much longer range High Frequency WERA Radar is being used to map the currents and wave climate of the whole region on a 1km grid.

-The marine X-band radar summary images can be viewed using this link: View latest and archived images »
+The marine X-band radar summary images and current vector plots can be viewed using this link: View latest and archived images »

 Publications & Conference Presentations